a2stuff/a2d/res/README.txt

 Apple II DeskTop
 ================

-A2DeskTop-1.2-..._800k.2mg is an 800k image containing the full application and all accessories.
-It can be transferred to a 3.5" floppy using ADTPro.
+A2DeskTop-1.2-..._800k.2mg and .hdv files are 800k images containing the full application and all accessories.
+The .2mg file can be transferred to a 3.5" floppy using ADTPro.
+The .hdv file has the same contents, just a slightly different file format which other tools/emulators/solid state drives prefer.

 A2DeskTop-1.2-..._140k_disk1.po and A2DeskTop-1.2-..._140k_disk2.po
 are 140k images containing different parts of the application, and can